sharife/golden-thread/site/content/posts/brave-new-voices-in-reorient-2019.md

   ReOrient, celebrating its 20th anniversary this year.
 background: 'https://ucarecdn.com/ad96aca9-98e2-4717-8915-88fa48cb84d8/'
 ---
-Thi_s article is written by Emily DeDakis, a team member of the second partnership between Golden Thread and_ [_Literary Managers and Dramaturgs of the Americas_](https://lmda.org)_.
+_This article is written by Emily DeDakis, a team member of the second partnership between Golden Thread and Literary Managers and Dramaturgs of the Americas.
 As ReOrient Publications Dramaturg, Emily spoke with playwrights Lameece Issaq (Noor and Hadi Go to Hogwarts), Rendah Heywood (The Grievance Club), Niku Sharei (In Spenglic), and Mustafa Kaymak (The Basement) about their writing careers and their debuts as ReOrient playwrights._

 _**EMILY DeDAKIS** is a writer and theatre-maker from the southeast U.S., now based in Belfast, N. Ireland.
 She is a member of LMDA and Dramaturgs’ Network (UK/Ireland).
 As dramaturg & producer for Accidental Theatre, she has developed dozens of new performances in forms like 24-hour plays, verbatim dance and immersive theatre.
 Emily’s writing has appeared on BBC TV and radio, and her collaborations with sonic artists include a musical essay, a soundwalk and an immersive audio play._